-The nasal cleansing technique has its origin in ancient India and has been practiced throughout time in both yoga and its sister science- Ayurveda.
+The nasal cleansing technique has its origin in ancient India and has been practising throughout time in both yoga and its sister science- Ayurveda.

 Neti is used to cleanse the sinuses, the air passages in the head.
 It has been practiced using the Neti-pot, a small teapot like instrument with a small thin spout that channels the water through the nose.

-Nasal hygiene along with other internal cleansing practices is considered as important as brushing your teeth in Yoga and Ayurveda.
+Nasal hygiene along with other internal cleansing practices consider as important as brushing your teeth in Yoga and Ayurveda.
 Our sinus cavities can become clogged and blocked with impurities, which can cause a variety of problems further on.